braincore/hai-cli/README.md

 - 📦 Single, standalone binary—no installation or dependencies required.
 - 🪶 Lightweight (< 9MB compressed) for your machine, SBCs, and servers.
 - 🗯 Run many instances for simultaneous conversations.
-- 🤖 Supports AIs from OpenAI, Anthropic, DeepSeek, Google, xAI, and Ollama (local) all in a single conversation.
+- 🤖 Supports AIs from OpenAI, Anthropic, DeepSeek, Google, xAI, and llama.cpp/Ollama (local) all in a single conversation.
 - 🕶 Go incognito `hai -i`.
 - ⚙ Give AI the power to run programs on your computer.
 - 🍝 Share AI prompt-pasta publicly using the task repository.